kahngjoonkoh/pybithumb2/README.md

 ## nNotes
 I am currently using locals() to supply my parameters.
 Hence the param names where 1 to 1 matched with the API despite the API having slight unmatches. e.g. convertingPriceUnit
+Design philosophy was to respect the developers and provide a 1 to 1 a close as possible?
-The API could ahve a single datetime format? v2.1.0 fUture update for 2.1.5
+The API could ahve a single datetime format? in get_trades() there are seperate fields for data and time. v2.1.0 fUture update for 2.1.5
 ## Installation